 As of 2019, road injuries are already the leading cause of death for children and young adults aged 5–29 years (more so than HIV and tuberculosis).
 AI can play a significant role to reduce 1.3 million road deaths and 25 million injuries (SDG 3.6) occurring each year, whilst also encouraging safe, affordable, accessible and sustainable transport systems (SDG 11.2).
 However, the widespread, socially acceptable, deployment of AI on our roads is dependent upon technology achieving public trust.

-The FG-AI4AD supports standardization activities for services and applications enabled by AI systems in autonomous and assisted driving in accordance with the 1949 and 1968 Convention on Road Traffic.
-The work of this FG links closely with the UNECE Global Forum for Road Safety (e.g. WP1, WP29, GRVA) and progress will be shared with these committees.
-The FG aims to establish a universal minimal performance threshold for AI enabled driving functions (such as AI as a Driver), which is essential to building the global public trust required for widespread deployment of AI on our roads.
+The FG-AI4AD supports standardization activities for services and applications enabled by AI systems in autonomous and assisted driving.
+The FG-AI4AD will focus upon the behavioural evaluation of AI responsible for the dynamic driving task in accordance with the 1949 and 1968 Convention on Road Traffic of the UNECE Global Forum for Road Safety.
+To build public trust it is fundamental that the performance of AI on our road meets, or exceeds, the performance of a competent and careful human driver.
+The FG aims to create international harmonisation on the definition of a minimal performance threshold for these AI systems (such as AI as a Driver).

 Join us to make sure we can build the public trust in the future of AI-enabled safe mobility for all!